bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

-Locate `App.js` in the project root, this will have the default code adde by react-native init, lets delete all contents of `App.js` and replace with code to import `home.js` as our main screen.
+Locate `App.js` in the project root, this will have the default code added by react-native init, let's delete all contents of `App.js` and replace it with code to import `home.js` as our main screen.

 ```javascript
 // App.js